paulevsGitch/AdvancedStatusPlugin/README.md

-# AdvancedStatusPlugin
+# Advanced Status

-Advanced Status plugin for Rising World
+A plugin for Rising World that will change status bars and icons for player.
+The goal is to make player GUI more comfortable and informative.